craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 The ancient objects seem dangerous.
 A curious mind would likely identify the many wheels on frame as an ancient iteration of a simple cart, but the mystery lies in its purpose and power source.

-#### The Levee
+#### The Levee (1d6 RAD)
 South of [[#The Rookie Village]], a large field of dead plants and puddles separates the people in the North from the dangers of [[#The Toxic Swamps]].
 No Minyostalman structures are present here, and rather the area is named for the ditch of rubble constructed and maintained by the Rookies.

 #### The Crossroads
 West of [[#The Rookie Checkpoint]], a large plate of white rock forms a plus symbol on the face of the earth.
 At the center of this large rock crossroad, on the south-eastern side, a thin pole of this white rock emerges from the ground.
-Clearly broken, this pole is a sharp hazard - so much so that a corpse of a Scav is lying around the pole, impaled.
+Clearly broken, this pole is a sharp hazard - so much so that a corpse of a Scav is lying impaled around the pole.

 #### The Rookie Checkpoint
 East of [[#The Crossroads]], a large fence has been erected between [[#The Haven]] and [[#The Sticks]].
 It is most commonly occupied by a number of Scavs working for [[Ondo]], defending the Haven at large from the Bandits in [[#The Sticks]].

-#### The Toxic Swamps
+#### The Toxic Swamps (2d6 RAD)
 The land south of [[#The Levee]] is the most dangerous space within [[#The Haven]].
 Deep puddles of toxic irradiated water cover most of the surface within this area, were one wrong step can lead to entrapment and a slow painful death.

 Continuing south or west will lead into the [[#Broken Swamps]] and then [[#The Cordon]] beyond it.